Which out-of-work quarterback would you pick to run your team?

 Kevin Kaduk:

 Pound for pound, there isn’t a better working play-by-play guy than Doc Emrick, NBC’s lead hockey broadcaster.
 His technical side is superb and he brings a lot of passion and excitement to whatever game he’s calling.
 Emrick actually called a baseball game for his beloved Pirates last summer and did call some NFL during his days with CBS.
-So why not let him give network-mate Al Michaels a break during the upcoming Sunday Night schedule?
+So why not let him give network-mate Al Michaels a break during the upcoming Sunday night schedule?
 I can’t be the only one who wants to hear what collection of verbs he’d employ while calling a bruising run by Ezekiel Elliott.

 Jay Busbee:

-All of us come to the NFL from other sports—Kaduk and Edholm from hockey, Schwab off the top rope—and me, I enjoy a good ol’ NASCAR race.
+All of us come to the NFL from other sports — Kaduk and Edholm from hockey, Schwab off the top rope — and me, I enjoy a good ol’ NASCAR race.
 And nobody was better at calling NASCAR races than Ken Squier, whose learned, dulcet tones told stories in a way no other announcer this side of Vin Scully (who would ALSO be a great pick here, by the way) ever could:

 Yes, the redneckiest of sports had as its voice an educated Vermonter who sounded more like he belonged in front of a college classroom than a horde of shirtless race fans.
 And I’d love to see what Squier could do with the pageantry of, say, Bears-Packers or Patriots-Broncos showdowns.
 How much of one’s own voice gets lost underneath the weight of the NFL?
 With all these guys, we’d find out.